xanxer6rB/forge-dev-kasm-docker/README.md

 # forge-dev-kasm-docker
-# A Forge-Dev containerized environment using KasmVNC
+# A forge-dev containerized environment using KasmVNC

 # To create the image
 Open a terminal in either forge-dev-kasm-docker folder and run: